DolphyWind/Electra-Lang/README.md

 "!foo.ec" 5:12 ?
 You can always do a force include ?
 ```

-But be careful, files ending with `.dll`, `.so` or `.dylib` will be treated as dynamic components
+But be careful, files ending with `.dll`, `.so` or `.dylib` will be treated as packages.
-This behavior depends on your platform, for example, on Windows only the `.dll` files will be treated as dynamic components, on Linux, it is `.so` files
+This behavior depends on your platform, for example, on Windows only the `.dll` files will be treated as packages, on Linux, it is `.so` files
 and on Mac it is the `.dylib` files.
-Dynamic components allow you to extend Electra using C++.
+Packages allow you to extend Electra using C++.
 For more info, click [here](ExtendingElectra.md).

 ## **Currents**
 Currents are instruction pointers in Electra.
 They all have a direction, a position, a stack that holds visited portals and a stack pointer.